During the past several years, I’ve noticed some interesting trends with my clients who are mostly male with a few exceptions.

 If the research is correct, 62% of 210,000 businesses changing hands each year will be turned over by baby boomers to a new group of entrepreneurs.

-If this is you, then you are probably in the 25%-45% who will need to scale your business up, so you create value for yourself and other members of your family or team.
+If this is you, you are probably in the 25%-45% who will need to up so you create value for yourself and other members of your family or team.

-Thinking you can buy a business and keep it the same will only make economic sense for the seller.
+Thinking you can buy and keep a business the same will only make economic sense for the seller.

 If you are the entrepreneur to whom your founder or father has been looking to transfer his business, are you ready, willing and able to take on this role?

-If yes, do you have the processes and systems in place needed to scale up the business?
+If yes, do you have the processes and systems needed to scale the business?

 Do you have a strategy to drive top-line revenue growth with healthy gross margins?